voucherifyio/segmentio-initial-sync/README.md

 - Go to `Project Settings` and scroll down to find the `Application Keys` header.
 From there, copy your `Application ID` and `Secret Key`, then paste them in `.env` file.

 3. Run `npm start` to start the script execution.

+## Error handling

+The main function `migrateCustomersFromSegmentToVoucherify()` from which other functions are called is responsible for catching errors.
+If the error occurs in any function, the error message coming from this function will appear in the console.